Dynamics of superconducting pairs in the two-dimensional Hubbard model: Abstract

 \section{Abstract}

 The frequency structure of the superconducting correlations in cuprates gives insights on the pairing mechanism.
 Here we present an exhaustive study of this problem in the two-dimensional Hubbard model with cellular dynamical mean-field theory.
-To this end, we systematically quantify the dependence on doping and interaction strength of the superconducting gap, of the frequency scales where pairing occurs, and of their relative contribution to pairing.
-We find pair-forming alternating with pair-breaking processes as a function of frequency, providing new evidence that pairing can arise in principle from both low- and high-frequency processes.
-However, we find that the high-frequency pair-forming processes are outweighed by pair-breaking ones.
-Hence, the net contribution to pairing comes only from the low-frequency pair-forming processes, a result that underscores their key role in the pairing mechanism.
+To this end, we systematically quantify the dependence on doping $\delta$ and interaction strength $U$ of the superconducting gap, of the frequency scales where $d$-wave pairing occurs, and of their relative contribution to pairing.
+For all values of $U$ and $\delta$, we find pair-forming processes confined to frequencies set by the superexchange interaction and followed by pair-breaking processes, ruling out both pair-forming and pair-breaking processes on the scale of $U$.
+This suggests that at high frequencies, the effect of $U$ is eliminated by the $d$-wave paring, and that at small frequencies, $U$ generates the superexchange interaction that leads to low-frequency pair-forming processes providing the net contribution to pairing.

-{\it Introduction}-- The mechanism driving the superconducting pairing of electrons in cuprate superconductors is still under scrutiny~\cite{Norman2011, Scalapino_RMP2012, keimerRev}.
+{\it Introduction}-- The mechanism driving the superconducting pairing of electrons in cuprates is still under scrutiny~\cite{Norman2011, Scalapino_RMP2012, keimerRev}.
 It requires knowing how the electrons forming the Cooper pairs are correlated {\it both} in space and in time.
 On one hand, the $d$-wave symmetry of the superconducting gap and the short correlation length measured in cuprates suggest that the {\it spatial dependence} of the pair correlations is nonlocal and short-ranged~\cite{keimerRev}.
 On the other hand, the limited experimental information about the {\it time dependence} of the pair correlations in cuprates~\cite{Heumen:PRB2009, Carbotte_2011, DalConte:Science2012, Cilento_2013, DalConte:NatPhys2015} hinders a thorough characterisation of the pairing mechanism~\cite{Anderson:Science2007, Scalapino_RMP2012}.